 You should discuss with your patient the treatment options available to them including the pros and cons of remote consultations.
 This will enable you to gain and document informed consent.

-- Explain the safety measures you have in place to address the risksof Covid-19 in attending a face-to-face appointment
+- Explain the safety measures you have in place to address the risksof Covid-19 in attending an in-person appointment

-- Explain to patients the policy and procedures for attending clinic face to face
+- Explain to patients the policy and procedures for attending clinic in person

-- Explain to the patient the close contact that may be required during a F2F session
+- Explain to the patient the close contact that may be required during an in-person session

-- Discuss with patients attending face to face that they are required to wear a face covering
+- Discuss with patients attending in-person that they are required to wear a face covering

 - Explain to patients the cleaning processes in place in treatment areas

-- Document any questions individual patients raise related to attending face to face related to Covid-19
+- Document any questions individual patients raise related to attending in-person related to Covid-19

 - Train all your staff in appropriate consent for treatment procedures